Philippine drug war: Investigations and reports

 Investigations on the drug war have been conducted by lawmakers, human rights groups, academic institutions, and the media.
 Philippine law-enforcement agencies launched #RealNumbersPH on May 2, 2017, to publish data and publicity related to the drug war.
+In June 2017, its data were described by the Philippine Center for Investigative Journalism as unreal and inexact.

-In the Philippine Senate, on August 22, 2016, the Senate committee on justice and human rights opened a Senate inquiry on extrajudicial killings and police operations under the Philippine Drug War.
-After three public hearings, however, on September 19, the Senate ousted Senator Leila de Lima, Duterte's staunchest critic, as chair of the committee leading the investigation and replaced her with Senator Richard Gordon as the new chair.
+In the Philippine Senate, on August 22, 2016, the Senate committee on justice and human rights opened a Senate inquiry on extrajudicial killings and police operations under the Philippine drug war.
+After three public hearings, however, on September 19, the Senate ousted Senator Leila de Lima, Duterte's staunchest critic, as chair of the committee leading the investigation and replaced her with Senator Dick Gordon as the new chair.

 The International Criminal Court (ICC) announced in February 2018 that it was launching a preliminary inquiry on alleged crimes done during the Philippine drug war.

 Philippine Commission on Human Rights conducted investigations into the Philippine drug war.
 However, its investigations were "hampered by the predilection and uncooperativeness" of Philippine National Police, which denied access to evidence.
 The PNP cited directives by President Duterte as basis for its refusal to cooperate.
 In 2022, the Commission on Human Rights stated that the Duterte government "failed in its obligation to respect and protect human rights of every citizen, in particular, victims of drug-related killings."

 In August 2024, four committees of House of Representatives (i.e., Dangerous Drugs, Public Order and Safety, Human Rights, and Public Accounts) began hearings on extrajudicial killings allegedly committed as part of the Philippine drug war.
 By mid-December 2024, the "quad committee" issued a preliminary report claiming that the anti-drug campaign was likely a front that largely benefitted a drug syndicate in Davao City connected to Duterte by eliminating its competition, stating that with the hearings, they have "started to uncover a grand criminal enterprise, and it would seem that at the center of it is former President Duterte."

 After Duterte's arrest on March 11, 2025, the House stated that it may turn over drug war evidence to the ICC.
 On March 17, 2025, Zambales 1st district congressman and quad committee member Jay Khonghun expressed support for the ICC's upcoming trial, hoping that it will bring more evidence regarding their allegation that Duterte's drug war was "a billion-peso business" to benefit a drug syndicate in Davao City and other powerful individuals, which he dubbed a "grand budol" (lit. 'grand swindling').

 The Third World Studies Center of University of the Philippines examined different sources to tally drug-related killings under President Duterte through the Dahas Project.
 The Dahas Project continues to track the killings under President Bongbong Marcos.